Bachelor of Science in Chemistry

 • Maintain a minimum GPA of 3.50 in chemistry (CHEM) classes;

-• Complete, with distinction, a written assignment in the style of a chemical journal based on the research performed in CHEM A498;
+• Complete, with distinction, a written assignment in the style of a chemical journal based on the research performed in CHEM A498; or publicly present their research findings at a conference.

 • Notify the Departmental Honors Committee in writing at the time they file their Application for Graduation with the Office of the Registrar that they intend to graduate with departmental honors.